Candidates

 Electronic Waste

-Outdated AI hardware contributes to increasing electronic waste, posing challenges for disposal and recycling processes.
+Outdated AI hardware contributes to the growth of electronic waste, posing challenges for disposal and recycling.
 Improper disposal of electronic waste can lead to toxic substances leaking into the environment, harming soil and water sources.
-This highlights the importance of proper recycling practices to mitigate the environmental impact of electronic waste.
+This underscores the importance of proper recycling practices in mitigating the environmental impact of electronic waste.

 Carbon Footprint of AI Technologies